 The family of deceased carpenter Searr Delcambre filed an asbestos injury lawsuit in 2008 against the A.O.
 Smith Corp. and 67 other companies.
 The family claimed Delcambre developed an asbestos-related disease from working around the products manufactured by these companies.

-The lawsuit suit alleged the named defendants were negligent for not adequately test their asbestos-containing products before widely distributing them and for not warning consumers of the dangers of asbestos exposure.
-The lawsuit is pending.
+The lawsuit alleged the named defendants were negligent for not adequately testing their asbestos-containing products before widely distributing them and for not warning consumers of the dangers of asbestos exposure.

 Congoleum Corporation manufactured asbestos floor products.
-Its bankruptcy reorganization plan included an Asbestos Trust.
+Its bankruptcy reorganization plan also included an asbestos trust.

 Georgia-Pacific Company manufactured asbestos joint compound and drywall adhesive.
 It has been named in a huge number of asbestos occupational injury suits.

 Share this article

 - Health Library. (n.d.).
 Carpenters.
 Retrieved from: http://www.centrahealth.com/